advanced-software-engineering/Miner-Recommender/README.md

 Our project is implemented in Java and we used git to coordinate the team development.

 The recommender and miner project contains a test suite to verify the fundamental functionality.
-We have written 62 jUnit tests.
+We have written 68 jUnit tests.
 To write short but powerful tests we used Mockito in combination with jUnit5.
 Especially the similarity calculation was tested extensively.
+We have line coverage of 75% (measured with the Intellij).

+We didn't use a continuous inspection tool such as sonarqube.
+However we used we Intellij internal analyse tool (under analyze -> inspect code) to improve the code quality.

 ## Installation